LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 ^^^^^^^^^^^^^^^^

-The ``RAJA::make_permuted_layout`` method creates a ``RAJA::Layout`` object with permuted index stridings.
+The ``RAJA::make_permuted_layout`` method creates a ``RAJA::Layout`` object with permuted index strides.
 That is, the indices with shortest to longest stride are permuted.
 For example,::

   std::array< RAJA::idx_t, 3> perm {{1, 2, 0}};